rorymcgit/eureka-search/README.md

 Final project (weeks 11 & 12) at Makers Academy.
 Tasked with working on a project of our design in languages and testing frameworks of our choice.

+Central throughout the project were TDD/BDD, XP values and agile practices.

 Team:

 - [Clem Capel-Bird](https://github.com/ClemCB)
 - [Nicholas Leacock](https://github.com/marudine)
 - [Vicky Ledsom](https://github.com/ledleds)
 - [Rory McGuinness](https://github.com/rorymcgit)

-Central throughout the project: TDD/BDD, XP values and agile practices.

 ## Epic User Stories